Cloudxtreme/clj-mud/README.md

 Leiningen and a Java VM

+## TODO

+What's next?

+- Networking
+- Multi-user support
+- Items
+- "dig" command for creating rooms
+- "link" command for creating exits
+- "recycle" command for recycling items, rooms, and exits
+- Lots, lots more!

 ## License

-The MIT License (MIT)
+### The MIT License (MIT)

-Copyright © 2014 Seth J. Morabito
+Copyright &copy; 2014 Seth J. Morabito

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the